Project Team: Professor Wai-Fung LAM, Dr. Winnie LAW, Ms. Katie CHICK, Mr, Tai HU, Ms. Daisy YEUNG, Dr, Jessica Marie WILLIAMS

 Stakeholder Engagement

 We launched the Pilot Wetland Nursery Programme on Campus.
 The programme has successfully engaged over 50 junior secondary school students from five different schools.
-Through lectures, field visits, and hands-on cultivation and management of wetland plants, students received a comprehensive learning experience to understand wetland ecology.
+Through lectures, field visits, and hands-on cultivation and monitoring of wetland plants, students received a comprehensive learning experience to understand wetland ecology.
+Students’ cultivation efforts have now been transplanted into the LMC Wetland, supporting its sustainable development.

 News & Media